Extractors & Evaluation

 |---|---|---|---|

-playbook_definition_prompt | str | Yes | Describes what to extract from each interaction |
+extraction_definition_prompt | str | Yes | Describes what to extract from each interaction.
+Legacy field playbook_definition_prompt is accepted and auto-migrated |

 metadata_definition_prompt | str | No | Defines metadata categories to attach to playbook entries for filtering and organization |

-playbook_aggregator_config | PlaybookAggregatorConfig | No | Controls when user playbooks are aggregated into agent playbooks |
+aggregation_config | PlaybookAggregatorConfig | No | Controls when user playbooks are aggregated into agent playbooks.
+Legacy name playbook_aggregator_config is auto-migrated |

 PlaybookAggregatorConfig